Shalimov/ISSchemaTools/README.md

       t.matchTraverse(someObject, pattern);
     ```

-    The first param is object for `traverse`.
+    The first param is an object for `traverse`.
-    The second param should be a pattern that describes expected structure of object.
+    The second param should be a pattern that describes expected structure of an object.
-    `matchTraverse` allows to traverse object using special pattern!
+    `matchTraverse` allows to traverse an object using special pattern!

     ___
     ##### Example